hirbod-codes/user_management/README.md

     sudo docker stack deploy -c ./docker-compose.swarm.sharded_mongodb.base.yml -c ./docker-compose.sharded_mongodb.production.yml app
 ```

-## for dotnet application outside container
+## For dotnet application outside container

-### for running the application
+### For running the application

 if you don't specify a .env file relative path (aka `ENV_FILE_PATH=.env.file dotnet run`) for running a project outside the container,
 it will use the default ".env.mongodb.development" value as the env file path.

-### for debugging the application
+### For debugging the application

-you can temporarily set the environment in Program.cs like
+Temporarily set the environment in Program.cs like

 ```C#
 Environment.SetEnvironmentVariable("ENV_FILE_PATH", ".env.file");